pjtatlow/jammdb/README.md

     let mut tx = db.tx(true)?;
     // get the bucket we created in the last transaction let users_bucket = tx.get_bucket("users")?;
-    // get the key-value pair we inserted into the bucket if let Some(Data::KeyValue(kv)) = users_bucket.get(b"user1") {
+    // get the key / value pair we inserted into the bucket if let Some(Data::KeyValue(kv)) = users_bucket.get(b"user1") {
         // deserialize into a user struct
         let db_user: User = rmp_serde::from_slice(kv.value()).unwrap();